tilakpoudel/c-programming/basic/lab-works/lab.md

 3. Define a function named fact() to calculate factorial of a number n and then write a program that uses this function fact() to calculate combination and permutation.
 4. Write a recursive function to generate Fibonacci series.
 5. Write a program that illustrates use of local, global and static variables.
+6. Write a C program to calculate sum of the natural number up to N number using recursive function.
+7. Write a C program to calculate following expression: 5x √(y^2 +5)
+8. Write a program to find smallest number from the array using function.
+9.

 ## Lab 7
 ### Objective(s):